VMNullVoid/Android-College-Tests/README.md

-# **This repository contains basically all of my studies from College about Object-Oriented-Programming, using JAVA.**
+# **This repository contains basically all of my tests and activities from college, using Kotlin in Android Studio.**
 ## ***"But what do these programs do? what problems do they solve?"***
 ## **Here's a quick resume about what each file on this repository do : **